r-lib/pkgdepends/tools/doc/pkg-refs.md

 package reference.
 This is sometimes not easy for dependencies in \code{Remotes} (or similar) fields.
 \itemize{
-\item For \verb{github::} dependencies pak assumes that the package name is the same as the name of the repository.
-If this does not hold, then you need to specify the package name explicitly, using a
+\item For \verb{github::} and \verb{gitlab::} dependencies pak assumes that the package name is the same as the name of the repository.
+If this does not hold, then you need to specify the package name explicitly, using a \verb{<package>=} prefix.
-\verb{<package>=} prefix.
 E.g. \code{pins=rstudio/pins-r}.
-If you specify both the
-package source type and the package name, the package name comes first:
+If you specify both the package source type and the package name, the package name comes first:
 \code{pins=github::rstudio/pins-r}.
 \item For \verb{git::} dependencies, pak assumes that the package